-Minnecon Park in the City of New Ulm has long been a favorite spot to enjoy the natural amenities the river has to offer.
+Minnecon Park in the City of New Ulm has long been a favorite spot to enjoy the natural amenities the Minnesota River has to offer.
 However, there were drawbacks to the park including a silty parking lot that was difficult to traverse during wet times and a boat launch that filled in with sand and silt from regular flooding.
 The deposit rendered the boat launch unusable, except for when river elevation was high.